A Matter of Time (film): Production

 The novel had been adapted for the stage by Paul Osborne as La Contessa in 1965 and starred Vivien Leigh in the title role.
 Minnelli read the book in 1966, but only obtained the film rights in 1973.
 He raised the funds via Jack H. Skirball, a sometime producer.
 Eventually American International Pictures agreed to co-finance with Italian producer Giulio Sbarigia.

 Shooting began in February 1975 in Rome and Venice and was meant to take 14 weeks; however, the movie went behind schedule.
 Minnelli's cut of the movie was over three hours.

 Cost-conscious American International Pictures executives, dismayed by filming delays and rising expenses, wrested control of the film from Vincente Minnelli.
 Liza Minnelli's then husband Jack Haley Jr. re-cut the film to 97 minutes.
 Vincente Minnelli later disowned it, and fellow director Martin Scorsese took out ads in the trade papers chastizing AIP for its treatment of the screen legend.

-The film, released in Italy as Nina, was shot on location in Rome and Venice.

 John Kander and Fred Ebb wrote "The Me I Haven't Met Yet" and the title tune.
 "Do It Again" by George Gershwin and Buddy G. DeSylva also was heard in the film, performed by Nina (Liza Minnelli) in the ballroom of a Venetian palazzo.